Bison Anatomy Bison Ecology Did you know? (Odd facts)

 6. Bull, 11 years old.
 7. Old “stub-horn” Bull, 20 years old.

 The buffalo grows to maturity in about three to four years and the age up to six years can generally be told by the horns.
 A two-year-old bull has horns that turned sharply at the base and stick straight up.
 Such an animal was called a ‘spike.”
 At three years the horns are heavier and the tips turn in.
-At about five years the horns reach their full growth and scene after this they began to splinter off at the point.
+At about five years the horns reach their full growth and seen after this they began to splinter off at the point.
 This continues until some of the older bulls have only short stumps for horns.

 A bison has a large, low-hanging head supported by a prominent hump above the shoulder and massive neck muscles used to plow snow away from feeding sites and uses his weight behind it, in combat.
 Whether it be another bison, gate, or a YNP tourist.